Supper's Ready: Writing

 The lyrics originated from two incidents; one involved Gabriel, his first wife Jill, and producer John Anthony at Jill's parents' flat in London.
 According to Gabriel, during a late-night conversation, Jill began speaking with a completely different voice.
 Gabriel held up a makeshift cross out of a candlestick and another household item, and Jill reacted violently.
-She eventually calmed down and taken to bed, but neither Gabriel nor Anthony slept that night.
+She was eventually calmed down and taken to bed, but neither Gabriel nor Anthony slept that night.
 The second incident also happened late at night, whereby Gabriel looked out of the window of Jill's parents' house to see what he perceived to be an entirely different lawn, across which seven shrouded men were walking.
 Hackett gave further details, claiming there had been "some drug taking" and that Jill experienced a bad trip, to which Gabriel managed "to talk her around and get her out of the horrors" ...
 "So that's a part of what the song was about, but in a way there's a kind of redemption implication that goes with that."

 These experiences led Gabriel to contemplate notions of good against evil and the supernatural, and eventually inspired the lyrics to not only "Lover's Leap", the opening section, but the entire song.
 Later he summaried that "Supper's Ready" describes a personal journey through various scenes from the Book of Revelation.
 He gave a more detailed summary in Tony Palmer's book All You Need Is Love–"The ultimate cosmic battle for Armageddon between good and evil in which man is destroyed, but the deaths of countless thousands atone for mankind, reborn no longer as Homo sapiens".
 Gabriel also cited the Christian allegory The Pilgrim's Progress as a source of inspiration, as with the story to The Lamb Lies Down on Broadway (1974), his final album with the group.